rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 You may need to experiment with the amount of gel you use, how far apart the gel is spaced, and the amount of mass added to the FC mounting plate.
 The interaction of these factors is difficult to predict, therefore it takes a little bit of experimentation to get it right.

-## Onboard Computer
+## Companion Computer

-The only requirement for the onboard computer is that it runs Linux ( Ubuntu LTS versions 16.04 or 18.04), ROS, has at least one USB port, and can be carried by the aircraft.
-We have had success with the following onboard computers, but by no means is this a comprehensive list, it is more by way of suggestion.
+The only requirement for the companion computer is that it runs Linux (Ubuntu LTS versions 16.04 or 18.04), ROS, has at least one USB port, and can be carried by the aircraft.
+We have had success with the following companion computers, but by no means is this a comprehensive list; it is more by way of suggestion.

 * MSI CUBI – i7-5500U – [$350 on Amazon](https://www.amazon.com/MSI-Intel-Support-Barebones-Cubi-028BUS/dp/B011Q6BBMW/ref=sr_1_6?s=electronics&ie=UTF8&qid=1490068829&sr=1-6&keywords=i7+NUC)
 * GIGABYTE BRIX Gaming- i7-4710HQ/GTX 760 – [$850 on Amazon](https://www.amazon.com/dp/B00OJZVGFU/ref=cm_sw_su_dp)